buildfoundation/mainframer/README.md

 * Copy and send public key to the person responsible for maintenance of remote build infrastructure.

   ```
-  # On Mac OS you can copy content from commandline.
+  # On macOS you can copy content from commandline.
   $ pbcopy < ~/.ssh/sshkey.pub
   ```